Managing Director, Sixers Innovation Lab

 Seth self-funded a small venture in the mobile gaming space.
 GravyTrain created a Facebook game, “imthnkgof” (I am thinking of), and launched it in December of 2011.
 Although the idea was executed well, the market for these games started to crash, led by Zynga, and Seth shut down the business before wasting too much money.

 The Westtown School, Westtown, PA, 2007-Present

 Seth is currently the Head Boys Basketball Coach at The Westtown School, in Westtown, PA.
-He has had this role for 12 years, and was an assistant for two years before that.
-His teams have a 72 percent winning percentage, and they won their league title seven of the last eight seasons.
-The team won the state championships in 2016 and 2017, and have four runner-up finishes.
+He has had this role for 15 years, and was an assistant for two years before that.
+His teams have a 73 percent winning percentage, and they won their league title nine times.
+The team won the state championships in 2016, 2017, 2020, and 2022.
 The Westtown program is a high level athletic and academic program that has helped many kids move on to play Division 1, 2 and 3 basketball in recent years.
 When Seth took over the program, the team had a 3-15 record in his last year as an assistant, and it had only won one basketball league title in 1986.